-The men who free Burma will have long marches through disease-ridden jungle, acute discomfort in tropical heat, flies and vermin, thirst, utter weariness,-and a relentless enemy.
-It may be wounds.
-It may be vultures to pick the bones.
+The men who freed Burma have known long marches through disease-ridden jungle, acute discomfort in tropical heat, flies and vermin, thirst, utter weariness-and a relentless enemy.
+It might be wounds.
+It might be vultures to pick the bones.